 What is an access point?

-- How can I improve weak Wi-Fi signal?
+How can I improve a weak Wi-Fi signal?

 For the best coverage, your Wi-Fi router should be placed in a central position in your home, away from walls, and anything which could interfere with the signal (such as cordless phones or fridges).
 Use a 2.4GHz network for the best signal range and penetration.
 You can use a Wi-Fi signal booster to provide coverage in areas where the Wi-Fi is weak or nonexistent.